-Ostapenko beats Begu to reach fourth round
+Jabeur entertains on her way to Wimbledon last 16

 |Coverage: Live across BBC TV, radio and online with extensive coverage on BBC iPlayer, Red Button, Connected TVs and mobile app.

-Twelfth seed Jelena Ostapenko became the first player to progress to the fourth round at Wimbledon with victory over Irina-Camelia Begu.
+She improved towards the end of the first set and made the contest more competitive, only to hand the momentum in a tighter second set to Jabeur with a horror service game at 3-3.

+Jabeur held to love and then broke again to quickly wrap up an eighth successive win on the grass, which demonstrates her credentials for landing a maiden Grand Slam title this fortnight.

-The Latvian, a former French Open champion, came from a set down to beat Romania's Begu 3-6 6-1 6-1.
+She is joined in the fourth round by Latvian 12th seed Jelena Ostapenko, who came from a set down to beat Romania's Irina-Camelia Begu 3-6 6-1 6-1.

 It marks the first time she has reached the last 16 of a Grand Slam since her 2018 run to the Wimbledon semi-finals.